 As registered in our sustainability reports, Agropalma calculates and discloses its greenhouse gas emissions balance since 2013.
 As shown in the chart below, the results fluctuate considerably year after year.
 The main causes of this variation are the changes in the calculation tool provided by the RSPO (RSPO GHG Calculator), the changes in productivity caused by climatic variations and replanting.

-Our goal is to achieve a neutral emissions balance (0 tons of CO2eq/ton of CPO), which we have already achieved when we consider the forest reserves ha of forest reserves as carbon sinks.
+Our goal is to achieve a neutral emissions balance (0 tons of CO2eq/ton of CPO), which we have already achieved when we consider our 64 thousand ha of forest reserves as carbon sinks.
 However, regardless of the performance of the forest reserves, we continue to seek reduction of emissions by optimizing fuel consumption, optimizing fertilizer application and, in particular, by implementing the methane capture systems for palm oil mill effluents, according the action plan registered above.
-In 2016 our mills have produced 0.201 tons of CO2eq/ton of FFB processed and in 2017, 0.199 tons of CO2eq/ton of FFB processed.
+In 2019 our mills have emitted 0.200 tons of CO2eq/ton of FFB processed.
 Our target is to reduce these mills emissions to 0.1 tons of CO2eq/ton of FFB processed by 2025.